-Secondly, biopolitics is even more than a mere set of institutional and technological control apparatuses.
+Secondly, biopolitics is more than a mere set of institutional and technological control apparatuses.
 Biopolitics presupposes that power in modern society is configured through a certain production of subjectivity, itself resulting from specific socio-political structures.
 These are what define how we think about ourselves prior to any ontological premise.
 Therefore, placing the discussion on ontological ground can prove misleading and leave aside some decisive issues.
 As such, despite its profound insights on ethical and political issues, deconstruction is not exempted from auto-immunity as well.
-To be sure, raising these difficult points should not be considered as taking a pessimistic counterpoint to Jean-Luc Nancy’s position, nor throw away deconstruction as such.
-Many different fronts have been opened during the pandemics; the point here is more to critically assess different paradigms so we may find new ways of organizing and thinking.
+To be sure, raising these difficult points should not be considered as taking a pessimistic counterpoint to Jean-Luc Nancy’s position, nor throwing away deconstruction as such.
+Many different fronts have been opened during the pandemic; the point here is more to critically assess different paradigms so we may find new ways of organizing and thinking.

 ‘Our heritage was left to us without a testament.’

 This sentence by French poet René Char, to which Arendt liked to refer, perhaps defines our situation now.
-We are left with no clues nor heritage on how to invent the future.
-This might be our risk but also our chance, as Derrida might have put it; and certainly our most challenging and daunting task.
+We are left with no clues nor testament on how to invent the future.
+This might be our risk but also our chance, as Derrida might have put it; and it is certainly our most challenging and daunting task.
 But it should not prompt us to believe that we are settled in any way with the ghosts.
 Perhaps the ghost is not behind us.
 Is it ahead then?
 Perhaps waiting for us.
 Or us waiting for it?
 Or for him?
 But who?
 The ghost might as well be our future.
 Might we learn from it?
 Can we learn to live after Derrida?
 Perhaps.
 But not without him for sure.
 Not without reading him.
 But also, as it is implied, not without questioning him.
-After all, it’s him who urged us to do so; this excruciating and never-ending task of speaking with ghosts: ‘Can one, in order to question it, address oneself to a ghost?
+After all, it was him who urged us to do so; this excruciating and never-ending task of speaking with ghosts: ‘Can one, in order to question it, address oneself to a ghost?
 To whom?
 To him?
 To it, as Marcellus says once again and so prudently?
 “Thou art a Scholler; speake to it Horatio.
 Question it.”’ .

 See, on this question of Anthropocene and organizations, among others: Banerjee et al., 2021; Banerjee & Arjaliès, 2021; Wright et al., 2018.